minerupset/minerupset.github.io/blog-folder/docs/2021/Why-Excel-and-VBA.md

 ## The Right Tool for the Job

 Spreadsheets get a lot of bad press in today's day and age, whether for drudgery or for scandal.
 Even though I occasionally laugh at the memes or cringe at the fraud, I think this general spreadsheet hate is a bit short-sighted.
 There is no doubt that data entry work is mind-numbing to the core, and that the modern spreadsheet has been implicated in the wrongdoings of executives at Theranos[^1], Enron[^2], and more.
 However, I think this misses the point: Excel (and by extension, Google Sheets) is here to stay[^3], and as long as they are used in the business world, having a grounding in the capabilities and basic functions will be an advantage to just about any employee.

-But even more than that, I believe that for anyone looking to break into the world of software development, especially if you are coming from a more corporate job, that Excel combined with its back-end language Visual Basic for Applications (VBA) is one of the best tools out there to learn practical skills needed for software development.
+More than that, I believe that for anyone looking to break into the world of software development, especially if you are coming from a more corporate job, Excel combined with its back-end language Visual Basic for Applications (VBA) is one of the best tools to learn practical skills and concepts needed for robust software development.

 Making this claim will likely make me enemies on both sides of the fence.
-Experienced developers can look down on the tinker-toys that Excel has to offer, with its static processing and point-and-click interface (not to mention the garbage pile that is VBA syntax compared to any modern language).
+Experienced developers can look down on the tinker-toys that Excel has to offer, with its static processing, point-and-click interface, and the garbage pile that is VBA syntax compared to most modern languages.
 Meanwhile, frustrated business users can point to Excel's inconsistent formula conventions and general feature sprawl as proof that Excel is simply too unwieldy to invest any more time than is necessary.
 To them I say: you're right (sort of).

 Excel is hardly the be-all of software tools, nor should someone invest all of their time in only learning spreadsheets (unless they fancy themselves as a competitor in the Excel eSports realm [^4]).
 But as a practical tool for modeling the world and learning the basics of how software works, you'd be hard pressed to find something better.
 Here's why: